Chena Vanpayar Erissery | Yam – Cow Peas Curry

 16. Then you can mix and serve.

-• Elephant Yam can often cause a slight itch to your hands when chopping them.
+• Elephant Yam can often cause a slight itch in your hands when chopping them.
 To prevent this, follow these steps.
-1. Don’t Wash the yam, prior to peeling and chopping.
-Getting your hands wet as you chop, makes it itchier.
+1. Don't wash the yams before peeling and chopping.
+Getting your hands wet as you chop makes it itchier.
 So only rinse the cubes well after they are chopped into cubes.
-2. You can apply a little coconut oil on hands, to reduce the itch.
-Rinse off with soap, once the yam is chopped.
-3. Use disposable plastic gloves while handling the yam until it is added to the curry.
+2. You can apply a little coconut oil on your hands to reduce the itch.
+Rinse off with soap once the yam is chopped.
+3. Use disposable plastic gloves while handling the yams until it is added to the curry.
 Using regular gloves might cause the gloves to get permanently stained.

 • Mashing is done to get the Erissery texture right.
-Some people, however, like the yam to remain in cubes.
-Also, don’t overdo the mashing.
-Some texture of beans and yam is essential.
+Some people, however, like the yams to remain in cubes.
+Also, don't overdo the mashing.
+Some texture of beans and yams is essential.